Primary Areas of Practice

 Extensive representation of individuals and groups under the Individuals with Disabilities Education Act and the New York Federal and New York State Education Laws, inclusive of appearances before Committees on Special Education, Impartial Hearings, appeals to the Commissioner and the State Review Officer, and litigation in state and federal courts.

-Representation of Not For Profit agencies in the development of Community Residences for disabled individuals with special needs and adult residential facilities including administrative, zoning, and court appeals.
+Representation of Not For Profit agencies in the development of Community Residences for individuals with special needs and adult residential facilities including administrative, zoning, and court appeals.

 Formation and representation of Not For Profit corporations.